 (d) The prosecutor has requested a warrant.

 (3) A summons must be in the same form as a warrant except that it must summon the defendant to appear before a court at a stated date and time.
-The summons must be served upon a defendant by delivering a copy to him or her personally, by leaving it at his or her dwelling house or usual place of abode with some person of suitable age and discretion residing at that place, or by mailing it to the defendant’s last known address.
+The summons must be served upon a defendant by delivering a copy to the defendant personally, by leaving it at the defendant’s dwelling house or usual place of abode with some person of suitable age and discretion residing at that place, or by mailing it to the defendant’s last known address.
 If a defendant fails to appear in response to the summons, a warrant may be issued.

 (4) The finding of reasonable cause by the magistrate may be based upon 1 or more of the following: